michaelneale/clojure-bootstrap/README.md

 ## Usage

-	lein deps (the first time !)
-	lein ring server
+	lein do clean, deps, ring server

 This will start the app - and open a browser.
-Hack away, press refresh.
+Hack away, press refresh, no need to restart unless you udpate dependencies etc.
+('do' means do a list of things in lein terms)

 To deploy to cloudbees: